wasmerio/wasmer/docs/dev/create-exe.md

 ```

 The WebAssembly module (atom) name specified in the `--precompiled-atom` flag is the `.wasm` filename
-without the extension or the atom name in a multi-atom PiritaFile.
+without the extension or the module name in a multi-webassembly wapm package.

 ## Multi-command executables